-Join this respected graduate Engineering program at North Carolina A&T State University — America's largest public HBCU, the country's top producer of African American engineers and the leader in percentage of engineering master’s degrees awarded to women.
+Join this respected graduate Engineering program at North Carolina A&T State University — America's largest public HBCU and the country's top producer of African American engineers.
 This interdisciplinary program in the Department of Computational Data Science and Engineering (CDSE) is committed to fostering computing-enabled research and to preparing students to work effectively in innovative environments.
 Students have access to state-of-the art computing and visualization laboratories, including a Cray supercomputer and a Mechdyne 20-foot 3D immersive visualization system, and can conduct research with faculty from 15 other departments across campus in such areas as:

 - Artificial intelligence and machine learning

 - Autonomous vehicles

 - Virtual and augmented reality